AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 ## ABOUT THE COURSE

-This 3-day short course is aimed at providing an introduction to the analysis infrared spectroscopy data using the R programming language.
+This **3-day short course** is aimed at providing an introduction to the analysis infrared spectroscopy data using the R programming language.
 Infrared spectroscopy is a high-throughput, non-destructive, and cheap sensing method that has a large range of applications in agricultural, plant and environmental sciences.
-Theory underpinning the visible, near and mid-infrared reflectance will be discussed, as well as interpretation of the wavelengths corresponding to specific molecular vibrations and the pre-processing of the raw spectra (day 1).
+Theory underpinning the visible, near and mid-infrared reflectance will be discussed, as well as interpretation of the wavelengths corresponding to specific molecular vibrations and the pre-processing of the raw spectra (**day 1**).
 We will then cover chemometric methods for exploratory spectral analysis with principal component analysis.
-We will have the opportunity to detect outlier spectra as well as to select the samples for laboratory analysis using the spectral data (day 2).
+We will have the opportunity to detect outlier spectra as well as to select the samples for laboratory analysis using the spectral data (**day 2**).
 Finally, we will introduce methods for building accurate multivariate models.
-Multivariate models will be explained and tested, including machine learning and conventional statistical algorithms.
+Multivariate models will be explained and tested, including machine learning and conventional statistical algorithms (**day 3**).
 Sessions will be a blend of interactive demonstrations/practical and lectures, where learners will have the opportunity to ask questions throughout.
 Prior to the course, attendees will receive R script and datasets and a list of R packages to install.

 By the end of the course, participants should be able to: